Networking for Musicians: A Quick Summary

 Be a Gatherer

 This means that whenever you are in any social situation, you should be gathering as much information as possible about each person: interesting tidbits about them, what they like, who they know, where they go, etc. This way you can help them!
+Make a list on your phone after a conversation to make sure you don’t forget any.

 Never give your card out unless someone asks for it.
 If you give a card, you are selling.
 (And as mentioned before, people hate selling.)
 If someone asks for your card, they are buying.
 (And people actually love buying.)